 "This corporation shall be a voluntary, non-profit, non-political, non-secretariat, statewide corporation.
-Its purpose shall be to promote the breeding, production, development and marketing of better cattle, swine, sheep, or horses by the exhibition of such livestock at public events where the encouragement of agriculture and livestock by individuals, industries, and associations for the maintenance of such public events and exhibitions shall be conducted.""This corporation shall not be limited to the exhibition of cattle, swine, sheep, or horses, but may in conjunction with such exhibits, hold other exhibits and demonstrations of any industry or activity, which, in the judgement of its Directors or Executive Committee, shall be deemed proper and expedient to insure the success of any exhibit from a financial standpoint, as well as from the standpoint of public interest and attraction."
+Its purpose shall be to promote the breeding, production, development and marketing of better cattle, swine, sheep, or horses by the exhibition of such livestock at public events where the encouragement of agriculture and livestock by individuals, industries, and associations for the maintenance of such public events and exhibitions shall be conducted.""This corporation shall not be limited to the exhibition of cattle, swine, sheep, or horses, but may in conjunction with such exhibits, hold other exhibits and demonstrations of any industry or activity, which, in the judgement of its Directors or Executive Committee, shall be deemed proper and expedient to ensure the success of any exhibit from a financial standpoint, as well as from the standpoint of public interest and attraction."

 - Create a monthly issue of the Alabama Cattleman magazine in order to provide better communication with association members and to promote the beef cattle industry.
 This goal was accomplished in June 1958 and a monthly magazine has published each month now for almost 70 years.

 - To put into action an Alabama Beef Promotion Program, which was accomplished in March 1958 when the association launched the voluntary contribution program of 10 cents per head of cattle sold in Alabama.
 This program was the forerunner of one of the nation's first and most comprehensive beef promotion programs and is still known today as the Alabama Beef Checkoff Program.